 This lack of support was proved when MariCar attempted to raise money to stay afloat during COVID.
 They managed to get only 4 backers in total, and we can imagine they might have been the owners and employees themselves.

 But the truth is, most people don’t really care.
 Kart tours do not go through residential areas, so locals will only see them when going to Shibuya, Shinjuku, or other big central areas.
 And a few small karts amongst the craziness of say, a Shibuya Crossing, are barely noticeable.
+I personally almost never notice go-karts in the streets unless they’re really a few meters from me.

 Overall, you don’t need to worry too much about it.
 Just remember to respect local culture, adhere to traffic rules, and follow safety measures to ensure go-karting remains a fun experience for both drivers and locals.